 The proto-Inuit or Thule people, ancestors of the modern Inuit, emerged in Alaska around 1000 B.C.
 Led by their Sled Dogs, they “quickly” made their way east across Arctic Canada, then down into Labrador and Newfoundland.
 The proto-Inuit even made their way across the Baffin Bay to Greenland.
 What evidence there is supports the idea that these people were the fierce Skraeling of the sagas.

-As part of the movement West, according to the sagas, Norse settlers came to Greenland around 1000 A.D. led by the notorious Erik the Red, father both of Leif and Freydis.
+As part of the movement West, again according to the sagas, Norse settlers came to Greenland around 1000 A.D. led by the notorious Erik the Red, father both of Leif and Freydis.
 Settlers from Norway as well as Iceland joined the Greenland colony and it became a full blown member of medieval Christendom, what with churches, a monastery, a convent and a bishop.
 In relatively modern times, around 1200 A.D., the proto-Inuit reached far enough South in Greenland to encounter the Europeans there.
 Score one more for these intrepid people.
 These are the only two pre-Columbian encounters between Europeans and Native Americans that are well established.

 In the end, though, the climate change of the Little Ice Age (which began around 1300 A.D.) and the Europeans’ impact on the environment proved too much and the Greenland colony died out sometime in the 1400’s.
 The proto-Inuit population with their sled dogs stayed the course (though not without difficulty) and survived.
 As a further example of the impact of the climate on Western Civilization, the Little Ice Age practically put an end to wine making in the British Isles; the crafty and thirsty Scots then made alcohol from grains such as barley and Scotch whisky was born.